Plluxury/URBANCODE/README.md

 HOW TO RUN

-# You need installed docker on yout local machine !
+# You need installed docker on your local machine !

 # only what you need just run dockerfile and see result